 Patients who are identified as candidates for the substance abuse treatment tract will meet with their substance abuse assigned clinician and complete a program admissions packet.
 This packet explains to the patient the group rules, expectations, and goals and objectives of their treatment.
 Patient will complete preliminary assignments that include a drug history indicating the amount, frequency, and duration of chemical use, a using lifestyle questionnaire that demonstrates the impact that substances have had on their lives, and a change questionnaire that gives information to the substance abuse clinician how ready a patient is to changing their using behaviors.
 This information is reviewed and discussed in an individual session with the patient prior to their arrival into the substance abuse group.

-Psychiatric Residential Treatment Admissions Criteria
+Residential Admission Criteria

 The Admissions Manager will make every attempt to place the youth with a Therapist whose expertise best meets the needs of the youth and family.